Homily (Reflection) for the Twenty-Eighth Sunday of the Year (C) (13th October, 2019) on the Gospel2Kg 5:14-17;

 Thought for today: Are you the Samaritan or one of the ungrateful nine who went away?

-Let us pray with the Psalmist: “Bless the Lord, O my soul, and all within me, bless his holy name.
+Let us pray: “Bless the Lord, O my soul, and all within me, bless his holy name.
 Bless the Lord, O my soul, and do not forget all his benefits” (Ps 103:1-2).

 May we always be conscious of the fact that everything we are and have come from God and be grateful to Him as we should and to those through whom they were made possible – Amen.